webix-hub/docs/data/api/refs/datarecord_props.md

 - api/link/datarecord_datatype_config.md - the type of loaded data
 - api/link/datarecord_id_config.md - the component ID
 - api/link/datarecord_on_config.md - allows attaching custom handlers to inner events of the component
-- api/link/datarecord_url_config.md - the URL which the component will use to load data after its initialization }}
+- api/link/datarecord_url_config.md - the URL the component will use to load data after its initialization }}

 @index: